-Each of these nights the express lanes will remain open northbound, but the first express lanes exit is NE 42nd Street in the University District.
-People going to downtown Seattle should use the Edgar Martinez Dr. exit or take eastbound I-90 to Rainier Avenue.
+When both the collector/distributor and mainline I-5 are closed, the express lanes will remain open northbound, but the first express lanes exit is NE 42nd Street in the University District.
+People going to downtown Seattle should use the Edgar Martinez Drive exit or take eastbound I-90 to Rainier Avenue.

 Specific information is available on our real-time traffic map.

 Work between Yesler Way and SR 520 will add a short section of a third lane between Seneca Street and the Washington State Convention Center, ramp meters at the Dearborn/I-90 and Cherry Street on-ramps and extend the Active Traffic and Demand Management system.